Best Non-Toxic Yoga Mats for Home & Transportable Workouts in 2026

 In the yoga space, "non-toxic" is often used loosely.
 There's no single certification that draws a bright line between safe and unsafe.
 Instead, it comes down to material categories and disclosure.

-Cleaner alternatives generally fall into three categories:
+Cleaner alternatives generally fall into four categories:

 • Cork, a renewable surface material that's naturally antimicrobial